mever-team/FairBench/README.md

-More details on forks and branches, including generation from dicts, intersectionality for multiattribute fairness, and the preferred way of think about multiattribute multivalue forks can be found [here](docs/branches.md).
+More details on forks and branches, including generation from dicts, intersectionality for multiattribute fairness, and the preferred way of thinking about multiattribute multivalue forks can be found [here](docs/branches.md).

 After declaring the protected attribute, generate a